• Skip to primary navigation

 Forty wells were built in Rothenburg in the Middle Ages, as it was difficult to get water to the entire population.
 This particular fountain is topped with a mermaid, and the style is late Renaissance.

-A food and wine tour is one of my favorite ways to explore a city.
-Ten restaurants participate in this Franconian food and wine tasting.
 There is also a separate small wine tasting available.
 The annual Rothenburg Wine Festival brings wine lovers from all over the world to this wonderful city.
-This year the festival takes place August 14-18.
+This festival takes place in August.

 Käthe Wohlfahrt Christmas Shop